-During December 2016, NAD started the site civil works.
-As of the date of this MD&A the Moss Mine entrance/parking area is currently 90% complete and requires final site grading.
-The power station pad is 80% complete also requires final site grading.
-The historic mine openings of old shafts, stopes, adits, tailings and associated hazards have been reclaimed, making safe the area of the laydown yard where development is now 70% complete.
-The proposed future crusher pad area is well underway, and NAD have also begun pioneering the east access road over to the proposed Merrill Crowe area.
+Since December 2016 N.A.
+Degerstrom ("NAD") has been continuing with the site civil works.
+As of the date of this MD&A the Moss Mine entrance/parking area, the power station pad, electrical pads and crushing pad are all complete.

+The historic mine openings of old shafts, stopes, adits, tailings and associated hazards have been reclaimed, making safe the area of the laydown yard where development is now complete.

+Perimeter fencing was erected around the patented claims and construction began on a Mechanically Stabilized Earth ("MSE") wall in March and was completed in April.
+Excavation work for the Merrill Crowe facility began shortly thereafter and was completed in May.
+NAD has mobilized equipment to conduct the heap leach pad earthworks which are anticipated to be well under way by early June.